dFuZer/birdbot-dockerized/README.md

 BirdBot, split into 3 dockerized services and orchestrated using docker-compose.
 BirdBot is an autonomous bot that plays BombParty (the game) on JKLM.fun (the game platform).
-BirdBot enhances the performances of the players in BombParty.
+BirdBot enhances the experience of the players in BombParty.

 4 services:
 - the PostgreSQL Database